 - Establish car and bicycle sharing services in Fairfield

-- Support state efforts for mass transit, transit-oriented development (TOD), and ridesharing
+- Continue efforts for mass transit, transit-oriented development (TOD) and ridesharing

 - Support Transportation & Climate Initiative for long term, regional effort